jfy133/Hominid_Calculus_Microbiome_Evolution/README.md

 We observed a high number of putative contaminant OTUs when using our strict decontam parameters.
-We wanted to see how much this would provisionally impact our downstream analyses by investigating how mean actual reads the OTUs consist of in our sample.
+We wanted to see how much this would provisionally impact our downstream analyses by investigating how many actual reads the OTUs consist of a sample.
 The R notebook `02-scripts.backup/099-decontam_OTU_impact_check.Rmd` describes how we did this.

-We that despite large numbers of contaminants are detected by decontam as a fraction of overall OTUs, this only makes up a minority fraction of actual alignments in the MALT OTU table in well preserved samples - suggesting that the majority of contaminants are derived from low-abundant taxa.
+We see that despite large numbers of contaminants are detected by decontam as a fraction of overall OTUs, this only makes up a minority fraction of actual alignments in the MALT OTU table in well preserved samples - suggesting that the majority of contaminants are derived from low-abundant taxa.
+This is shown in figure R18.

 ---